 Do you know where the US rank?
 It is number twelve in the world.
 Do you know one of the significant factors?
 Diet.

+Have you ever wondered why most Koreans are skinny?
+I have.
 If you’ve ever been to Korea, you will find that there aren’t much or any overweight Koreans.

 This number is continually increasing.
 Mainly due to the popularization of the Western diet.

 The western diet consists of bread, fried potatoes, sausages, bacon, eggs, pancakes, syrup, butter.